Table of Contents

 <stdin>:2.0-7: unhandled exception 'failed_cond' while evaluating 'fact foo'

-Exceptions can also be used to implement non-local value returns.
-For instance, here's a variation of our n queens algorithm which only returns the first solution.
+Last but not least, exceptions can also be used to implement non-local value returns.
+For instance, here’s a variation of our n queens algorithm which only returns the first solution.
 Note the use of throw in the recursive search routine to bail out with a solution as soon as we found one.
 The value thrown there is caught in the main routine.
-If no value gets thrown, the function regularly returns with () to indicate that there is no solution.
+Also note the use of ‘void’ in the second equation of ‘search’.
+This effectively turns the list comprehension into a simple loop which suppresses the normal list result and just returns () instead.
+Thus, if no value gets thrown then the function regularly returns with () to indicate that there is no solution.

 queens1 n = catch reverse (search n 1 []) with